andreaulicna/java_tictactoe/README.md

 _This project is a demonstration of the adaptability and problem-solving philosophy championed by 42 programming school: programming is about thinking, not syntax._

-Although Java isn't my primary programming language, I challenged myself to translate a part of a 42 project, originally written in `Python`, into Java.
-The goal wasn't to become an expert in Java overnight but to prove that with strong programming fundamentals, the ability to self-learn, a problem-solving mindset, tackling a new language is very much than possible.
+Although Java isn't my primary programming language, I challenged myself to translate a part of a 42 project, originally written in `Python`, into `Java`.
+The goal wasn't to become an expert in `Java` overnight but to prove that with strong programming fundamentals, the ability to self-learn, a problem-solving mindset, tackling a new language is very much than possible.
 Let's review how far I got in just about 40 hours.

 # Table of Contents